purplebugs/eik-search/README.md

 1. Run docker-compose to quickly spin up Elasticsearch and Kibana
 2. Verify Elasticsearch and Kibana are running locally
 3. TODO: Optional: Become familiar with useful Docker commands
-4. Become familiar with Kibana DevTools
+4. Learn how to run a command in Kibana Dev Tools
 5. Index precondition: Add an ingest pipeline to the index that creates a scope field based on name
 6. Index creation: Add an index of hardcoded data into Elasticsearch for use while developing search
 7. Try out search queries in Kibana Dev Tools while developing search